Sword dance: China and Vietnam

 Sword dances in China and Vietnam, known as jian wu or múa kiếm, began as a military training exercise with swords and spears which evolved into an elaborate acrobatic dance.
 Jian wu was one of four classical dances that were used in the Chinese and Vietnamese opera.
 Each of these dances was very meaningful within the opera performances and they often were used for plot descriptions and characterization.
 Sword dancing also found a use in Chinese and Vietnamese cultures through communicating with the supernatural; sword dancing was done in an effort to communicate feelings to the dead spirits that may be disrupting a household.

 There are quite a few styles within the actual art of sword dancing.
 The first style focuses on relaxation and flexibility while the other style focuses on speed and strength.
 There are also different types of swords and weapons used during each dance.
 A long sword is usually wielded with slower dramatic movements during a solo performance while shorter scimitars are used at a very high pace during a sword dance between two or more people.
 Each style requires certain movements that require the dancer to be highly agile and athletic.

 Indian subcontinent

 Many sword-dances in the Indian subcontinent originated with the martial traditions of the region, the paragon of which exemplified in the long-established Gatka tradition, arising from the tenet of monolithic, theosophical militarization found within Sikhism.
 The paika akhada which were previously used to train Orissan warriors now perform weapon dances in the streets during festivals.
 Other dances like the mer dandiya are simply theatrical depictions of battle, while some like the choliya of the Kumaon region were used to ward off evil spirits.
 Sword dances are still commonly performed for weddings and other occasions in the Indian subcontinent today.

-Indian subcontinent

 In the Indian subcontinent, the chhau sword dance, Firkal sword dance, Khasi tribal sword dance, Bhotiya tribe sword dance, Lakharu-li sword dance, Khaijama-Phanai sword dance, Gujarat sword dance and the Khattak sword dance are performed on festive occasions.